wp-plugins/genesis-content-blurbs/readme.txt

 Tested up to: 4.0
 License: GPL2

-Adds a content blurb widget
+This plugin adds a content blurb widget to any Genesis theme.
+The widget can be used in a Genesis widgetized home page or in a sidebar.

 == Description ==
 This plugin adds a new widget which outputs a customised content area to be used on any Genesis theme on the home page or in any widget area.